South Korea successfully launches its first rocket, fails to place test satellite

-Though the rocket successfully reached its target altitude, it failed to place the test satellites into orbit.
+Though the rocket successfully reached its target altitude, it failed to place the test satellite into orbit.
 Reuters reported that the final stage of the rocket began shutting down nearly a minute too early, preventing the payload from hitting the required speed for its target orbit.

-“Unfortunately, we did not fully reach our goal,” President Moon Jae-in said in a speech after watching the launch from the space stations.
-Still, he said it would not be long before a successful launch is possible — “The ‘Korea Space Age’ is approaching,” he said.
+“Unfortunately, we did not fully reach our goal,” President Moon Jae-in said in a speech after watching the launch from the space center.
+Still, he said it would not be long before a successful launch is possible.
+“The ‘Korea Space Age’ is approaching,” he said.

 In a briefing, Lim Hye-sook, the nation’s science minister, said that while the launch “left some disappointment,” it was still significant to confirm that the core technology is secure.

-The Korea Aerospace Research Institute said that up to five test launches may be necessary, and the next test is scheduled for May 19.
+The Korea Aerospace Research Institute said that up to five test launches may be necessary.
+The next one is scheduled for May 19.

 The launch has military capability implications for South Korea, which has been ramping up its weapons development and increasing its defense spending in an effort to decrease its military dependence on the United States.

-South Korea has announced plans to pursue military satellites in the future, which would be used to monitor North Korea.
-Thursday’s rocket test comes at a sensitive time on the Korean Peninsula, with rivaling weapons tests and displays of new technologies in recent weeks.
+South Korea has announced plans to develop military satellites, which would be used to monitor North Korea.
+Thursday’s rocket test comes at a sensitive time on the Korean Peninsula, with dueling weapons tests and displays of new technologies in recent weeks.

-Moon has expressed ambitious goals for South Korea’s space program over the next decade, including the placement of an unmanned, South-Korea-launched spacecraft on the moon by 2030.
+Moon has expressed ambitious goals for South Korea’s space program over the next decade, including the placement of a South Korea-launched unmanned spacecraft on the moon by 2030.

 Michelle Ye Hee Lee in Seoul contributed to this report.